Noxious organism control agents

 It is the dog himself who becomes a living chemical research vessel over his lifetime

 Remember that pursuant to FIFRA, the EPA registers pesticides on a COST-versus-BENEFIT BASIS: weighing health and environmental concerns against the economic gain/benefit to the manufacturer and the end user of the product.
-As such, this “risk-benefit balancing analysis” represents an especially significant relationship to “over the counter” (OTC) treatments, which may cost less than half of a veterinary-
+As such, this “risk-benefit balancing analysis” represents an especially significant relationship to “over the counter” (OTC) treatments, which may cost less than half of a veterinary-supplied product.

 Currently, no pre-market clinical trials (studies on pets in a “real world” environment, before the product goes on the market) are required for EPA or FDA approval, and the confined, short-term tests are often only on one breed of dog, limiting the veracity of predicted effects across a broader population of users.
 According to the National Research Defense Council, the EPA’s “risk assessments have been handicapped by flawed and inconsistent assumptions that understate the risk from pet products,” and which do not adequately account for environmental issues of pesticide bio-accumulation, bio-concentration and pesticide bio-magnification.
 In fact, in the summary of meetings between the EPA and manufacturers (click here for PDF), EPA investigators found that the data the EPA now requires for registration do not accurately predict the toxicity when the product is approved and being widely used by consumers.